STOCKS NEWS EUROPE-UK small caps up 0.3 pct early on

-The FTSE Small Cap index is up 0.3 percent, bouncing marginally after the previous session's battering, while the FTSE 100 gains 0.1 percent and the FTSE 250 is flat.
+The FTSE Small Cap index is up 0.3 percent in early trade, outperforming diminishing gains by the FTSE 100 and FTSE 250 indexes, both up 0.1 percent.

-Struggling Mothercare rises 12.5 percent after the mother and baby products retailer post full-year profits broadly in with expectations, prompting Peel Hunt and Numis to raise their respective recommendations on the firm.
+Styles and Wood Group jumps 19.6 percent after the property support services provider says, in an interim management statement, that its underlying profit before tax for the year is anticipated to be broadly in line with market expectations.

-Thomas Cook adds 6.8 percent after announcing current Premier Farnell boss Harriet Green would succeed Sam Weihagen as chief executive of the debt-laden tour operator at the end of July.
+Majestic Wine sheds 4.5 percent as concerns over weak current trading offset strong first-half results from the British wine warehouse chain, leading Altium Securities to cut its target price to 375 pence from 450 pence.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net